-SECTION PAGE LIMIT DESCRIPTION Text 2 pages max Applicants may respond to one or more reviewer comments.
-Applicant Replies to Reviewer Comments are limited to clarifying aspects of the application and correcting misunderstandings.
-The reply may not be used to modify or materially change the submitted application.
-Optional 1 page max Applicants may use this page however they wish; text, graphs, charts, or other data to respond to reviewer comments.
-Applicant Replies to Reviewer Comments are limited to clarifying aspects of the application and correcting misunderstandings .
-The reply may not be used to modify or materially change the submitted application .
+SECTION PAGE LIMIT DESCRIPTION Text 2 pages max Applicants may respond to one or more reviewer comments or supplement their Full Application.
+Optional 1 page max Applicants may use this page however they wish; text, graphs, charts, or other data to respond to reviewer comments or supplement their Full Application are acceptable.

-F. SUBMISSION DATES AND TIMES
+G. SUBMISSION DATES AND TIMES

-Full Applications and Replies to Reviewer Comments must be submitted no later than 8:00 p.m.
-Eastern on the dates provided on the cover page of this FOA.
+Concept Papers, Full Applications, and Replies to Reviewer Comments must be submitted no later than 05:00pm ET on the dates provided on the cover page of this FOA.

-G. INTERGOVERNMENTAL REVIEW
+H. INTERGOVERNMENTAL REVIEW

-This Technology Office not subject to Executive Order 12372 - Intergovernmental Review of Federal Programs.
+This FOA is not subject to Executive Order 12372 - Intergovernmental Review of Federal Programs.

-H. FUNDING RESTRICTIONS
+I. FUNDING RESTRICTIONS